Chippendale, Thomas jnr

 St. Martin's Lane, London; cabinet maker (b.1749-d.1823)

 The eldest of his illustrious father’s children, Thomas Chippendale jnr was baptised at St Paul’s, Covent Garden on 23 April 1749.
 The family lived next door to the workshop in St Martin’s Lane, so young Thomas was familiar from an early age with his father’s cabinet making business.
 A receipt, signed ‘Thos Chippendale Junr’ and dated June 4 1766, gives the earliest evidence of his working with his father.
 (J. Goodison The Life and Work of Thomas Chippendale Junior p.13, note 4).
 Thereafter he became increasingly involved in running the firm with Thomas Haig, particularly after his father’s move to Kensington in 1776, and assuming a major share of artistic control.
 The cabinet maker George Smith spoke of him posthumously as possessing ‘a very great degree of taste, with great ability as a draughtsman and designer’.
 His earliest finished drawing is, rather surprisingly, an elegant Neo-classical cartouche on a plan of the River Hull executed in 1772 (National Archives, MPD 1/55).
 In 1779 he published a modest suite of six decorative designs on six plates titled Sketches of Ornament inscribed ‘T.Chippendale, Jun’r inv et ex.’.
 He had some training as an artist, exhibiting five genre scenes at the Royal Academy between 1784 and 1801 and is reputed to have filled a small book with drawings of fashionable French furniture.
 The existence of this volume (formerly in the Ralph Bernal collection) described as Sketches by Tho Chippendale at various times was reported by Margaret Jourdain, but its whereabouts are unknown.
 Other evidence of his artistic ability is provided by an accomplished ‘exploded’ drawing-room scheme in pen, ink and watercolour prepared for Elizabeth Weddell’s London house in Upper Brook St, about 1787 and preserved amongst the Newby Hall papers; and attributed drawings made for Edwin and Edward Lascelles for Harewood House, Yorks (illus.
 Goodison (2018), figs 60, 292-296).
+In 2019 four drawings by Thomas jnr and two by his father were discovered in a Canadian collection; one of these was a design drawing for a lantern pedestal, one of six supplied by Chippendale, Haig & Co. to Harewood House in 1774.
+Two others, for a bookcase and a piano or harpsicord case, have close similarities with other furniture produced by the firm, and collectively they indicate that by the early 1770s Thomas jnr was already directly involved in shaping the firm’s mature neoclassical style.
 Both Haig and Chippendale were subscribers to pattern books by George Richardson, Robert Adam’s chief draughtsman, and Chippendale was influenced by his designs.
 After his father’s death in 1779, Chippendale continued the business with Thomas Haig who became senior partner until his retirement in 1796, the firm trading as Haig & Chippendale.
 Chippendale became a member of the Royal Society for the Encouragement of Arts, Manufactures and Commerce in December 1793, and continued his membership until January 1808.
 On his death in 1803 Haig bequeathed over £10,000 to various friends and relatives, directing that the legacies were to be paid out of ‘monies to be secured by me on several bonds of Thomas Chippendale, my successor in business.’
 Regretfully Chippendale was unable to meet these obligations and was declared bankrupt in 1804.
 The trustees disposed of Chippendale’s assets, which included ‘many articles of great taste and of the finest workmanship’ at six public auctions devoted to manufactured stock in trade; holdings of timber and veneers; upholstery materials and finally his household goods.
 The advertisements for these sales, to take place on 25, 26, 27, 31 July and 1, 2 August1804, appeared in the Morning Chronicle, and other newspapers.
 They yield important information about Chippendale’s business and his private circumstances.

 Over the next few years the firm’s finances did not improve, and a further crisis in March 1808 again rendered Chippendale bankrupt.
 Notices appeared in TheMorningChronicle and many other newspapers with details of the sale of ‘The Valuable Manufactures STOCK of Mr Thomas Chippendale, Cabinet-maker and Upholsterer, No 60, St Martin’s-lane, a Bankrupt …’.
 The auctions took place on 26, 27, 28 April, 2, 3 May 1808 at St Martin’s Lane.
 The newspaper notices and insurance records indicate that Chippendale’s own dwelling was a well-furnished, superior establishment.
 These bankruptcies do not reflect adversely on Chippendale’s status as one of the leading cm of his day; such mishaps were common and he continued to receive lucrative commissions.
 Another valuable item of evidence from this time is an annotated plan of Chippendale’s premises in St Martin’s Lane attached to his Sun Fire Insurance policy taken out in 1803, which provides an excellent record of the workshop layout.
 According to poor rate book entries [Westminster Ref.
 Lib.] he remained at 60 St Martin’s Lane until Michaelmas 1813 when, unable to renew his lease, he moved to 17 Haymarket, then in 1818 he took up residence at 42 Jermyn St which was marked as ‘empty’ in 1821 and 1822.
 Evidence suggests that he could have joined with cabinet makers France and Banting, with whom Chippendale had had a long relationship.
 Their workshop was in Pall Mall just around the corner from Chippendale’s in Jermyn Street.